swkim95/dual-readout_TB/README.md

 - In this exercise, we'll use `TBauxPID.cc` script in `/dual-readout_TB/analysis`

-- Detailed instructions are available in `TBauxPID.cc` script itself
+- Detailed instructions are available in `TBauxPID.cc` script itself.
+Please open the code and solve exercise problem!

 - After filling all your answers in `TBauxPID.cc`, compile it and run it to save root file with pre-shower int.
 ADC plot
     ```sh